MansuriHarun/Pokedex/README.md

 # Pokedex
 A web application that displays information about the different types of Pokemon using the PokeAPI.

-Pokedex
-This is a web application that displays information about Pokemon using the PokeAPI.

-Features
+# Features
 Displays information about 1008 Pokemon, including their name, ID, image, and type.
 Dynamically updates the page with data from the PokeAPI using JavaScript.
 Styling with CSS for a responsive design.

-Installation
+# Installation
 To run this application locally, you can follow these steps:

 Clone the repository to your local machine using git clone `https://github.com/MansuriHarun/pokedex.git`.
 Open the `index.html` file in your web browser.
 Start exploring the Pokedex!

-Credits
+# Credits
 This application was created by Harun Mansuri.

 The Pokemon data is provided by the PokeAPI.

-License
+# License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.